Woman in soft knitwear at a Mediterranean kitchen counter, illustrating meal timing and when you eat

 What the Human Studies Show

 Dr. Satchin Panda at the Salk Institute took this research into humans.
-In clinical trials, adults with weight problems and high blood sugar simply started eating within a 10-hour window.
+In a clinical trial published in Cell Metabolism in 2020 (the TIMET study, PMID 31813824), 19 adults with metabolic syndrome ate within a consistent 10-hour window for 12 weeks.
 They did not change what they ate.
 Just when.

-The results: their blood pressure dropped, cholesterol improved, and their long-term blood sugar marker (called A1c) went down.
-All without dieting.
+The results: their weight, blood pressure, and cholesterol all improved, and their long-term blood sugar marker (called A1c) trended down.
+The trial was small and had no separate control group, but the changes were consistent across participants, all without dieting.

 Other studies found that people who eat this way lose fat but keep their muscle.
 That is the opposite of what most diets do.

-Research from Oxford and UCL has also linked consistent meal timing to better sleep quality and lower inflammation, two things that directly affect how fast you age.
+Research from Oxford and UCL has also linked consistent meal timing to better sleep quality and lower inflammation, two things that directly affect how fast you age and how sharp your brain stays as you get older.

 What Happens During the Fasting Hours?

 When you stop eating for 10 to 14 hours, your body runs through its stored sugar (called glycogen) and switches to burning fat instead.
 This switch is important because it also triggers something called autophagy.
-That is your body's way of cleaning out damaged cells and recycling the parts.
-Think of it as a deep clean for your insides.
+That is your body recycling damaged cells for parts.
+A deep clean at the molecular level.

 This cleanup process is one of the most powerful anti-aging mechanisms we know of.
 And you activate it simply by not eating for long enough.